-Bishop Giovanni Battista Sartori, stepbrother of Antonio Canova, decided to erect a building that could worthily host all the works of art that were found in the Roman workshop of Via delle Colonnette after the artist’s death.
-In 1829, all the sculptures left Rome and, departing on a boat from Civitavecchia, reached Marghera two weeks later.
-From the Venetian port, the artworks were taken to Possagno by cart.
+Bishop Giovanni Battista Sartori, Canova’s stepbrother, decided to build a building that could host all the works of art that were found in the the artist’s Roman workshop after his death.
+In 1829, all the sculptures departed from Civitavecchia, Rome, on a boat and reached Marghera two weeks later.
+From there the artworks were taken to Possagno by cart.

-The building was designed by the Venetian architect Francesco Lazzari who aimed at reproducing the setup of the artworks inside the artist’s atelier.
-The construction works began in 1834 under the direction of Giovanni Zardo and were completed in 1836.
-The setup was finalized in 1844, after Pasino Tonin, first curator of the Gypsotheca, had concluded his careful restoration of the sculptures.
+The building was designed by Venetian architect Francesco Lazzari who wanted to reproduce the atelier’s set up.
+The construction works began in 1834 under the supervision of Giovanni Zardo and were completed in 1836.
+The artworks arrangement was finalized in 1844, after Pasino Tonin, first curator of the Gypsotheca, had concluded his careful restoration of the sculptures.

-In 1917, during the First World War, a shell broke through the roof of the Gypsotheca: some plaster casts were destroyed completely and dozens were ruined.
-The great restoration work undertaken by Stefano and Siro Serafin, father and son, made the Gypsotheca re-flourish and, in 1922, the Museum opened its doors again.
+In 1917, during World War I, a grenade hit the roof of the Gypsotheca, completely destroying some plaster models and ruining dozens.
+The great restoration work undertaken by Stefano and Siro Serafin, father and son, brought the Gypsotheca back to life, and, in 1922, the Museum re-opened its doors.

-At the outbreak of the Second World War, in order to avoid further damages caused by possible bombings, the Gypsotheca was partially emptied: the statues were transferred and stored inside the Temple of Possagno, where they remained until 1946.
-The current setup aims at respecting the essence of the Museum that Giovanni Battista Sartori had imagined, the changes that were caused by the World Wars and the 1957 contribution of the Venetian architect Carlo Scarpa.
+At the outbreak of the World War II, in order to avoid further damages caused by possible bombings, the Gypsotheca was partially emptied, and the statues were transferred and stored inside the Temple of Possagno, where they remained until 1946.

 Nineteenth-Century Wing of the Gypsotheca, inside